drolbr/overpass-doc/en/preface/design.md

 The mechanism used for this is helpful also for other tasks.
 You can e.g. create with this [a list of all street names](https://overpass-turbo.eu/?lat=51.4775&lon=0.0&zoom=16&Q=%5Bout%3Acsv%28name%29%5D%3B%0Away%5Bhighway%5D%28%7B%7Bbbox%7D%7D%29%3B%0Afor%20%28t%5B%22name%22%5D%29%0A%7B%0A%20%20make%20Beispiel%20name%3D%5F%2Eval%3B%0A%20%20out%3B%0A%7D) within an area.
-(The message _Only unstructured data ..._ is normal because Overpass Turbo can process XML but not CSV.
-But CSV is the inevitable format for a list or table.
-Please click on the tab _Data_ in the upper right corner, on mobile phones you instead need to scroll down.)

     [out:csv(name)];
     way[highway]({{bbox}});